-Brandt was one of the first scientists to condemn alchemy and he publicly demonstrated how alchemists could trick people into thinking they had seen gold made.
+Brandt was one of the first scientists to condemn alchemy and he publicly demonstrated how dishonest alchemists tricked people into thinking they had seen gold made.

 Georg Brandt was born in the small, widely scattered township of Riddarhyttan in Sweden on June 26, 1694.

 Georg Brandt’s parents were Jürgen Brandt and Catharina Ysing.
 Both parents came from prosperous backgrounds – his father had once run a successful pharmacy in Stockholm, Sweden’s capital city, and his mother’s family were timber mill owners.
 Catharina married at the age of 19.
 She was 27 years younger than Jürgen and was his third wife.
 The couple had three children, one of whom was Georg.

 In the year of Georg’s birth the science of chemistry was still in its infancy.

 Seven years earlier Isaac Newton had published a book that transformed our understanding of the physical world – Principia.
 Yet Newton was an alchemist – indeed he spent more time on alchemy than he did making his momentous discoveries in physics and mathematics.